 - Waterproof your foundation.
 When dampness or standing water makes its way inside your home, it lowers the temperature of the entire space.
 If your foundation is frequently in contact with this kind of dampness or water, then it may undergo more severe temperature fluctuations than the ones Indianapolis already forces upon it.
 When you waterproof your foundation – using French drains, sump pumps, dehumidifiers, vapor barriers or temporary sealants – you prevent water from having this effect.
 No water, no cracks!

 - Keep gunk and leaves out of your gutters.
 You’ll also want to ensure that any precipitation run-off makes its way away from the perimeter of your home.
 One of the best ways to do this is to keep your gutters clean.
 It’s no fun for anyone, but ensuring that rainwater doesn’t come barreling down on your perimeter may mean the difference between extensive foundation repairs and easy living in the years to come.

 - Water your lawn.
 It seems odd to recommend watering your lawn after recommending you redirect water away from your home.
 However, the soil around your home can help you mitigate any foundational flooding.
 Soil particles grow and shrink depending on the amount of water they come into contact with.
 If your lawn is especially dry, one heavy rain may send water straight toward your foundation.
 If you invest in a sprinkler system, you won’t have to deal with leaks that are as destructive.

 - Landscape carefully.
 You’ll also want to do what you can to keep trees with extensive root systems at least 20 feet away from your home.
 Sprawling roots can disrupt your foundation and cause cracks without the help of the weather.

-If you think your foundation may have cracked, or if you want to work to prevent a crack, be sure to reach out to an Indianapolis contractor as soon as possible.
+If you think your foundation may have cracked, or if you want to work to prevent a crack, be sure to reach out to an Indianapolis contractor for a free inspection and estimate as soon as possible.